How to make leash sleeves

 I created the 6-sleeve artwork because I found a commercial (wholesale-only) contract printer willing to do this for me [I can't say who; they don't want to work with the public].
 Their print area is 18x15 (for t-shirts).
 They required a minimum 19x16 fabric.
 I designed the 6-sleeve artwork for that.

 Cutting 60" fabric (16" long) gave me three 20x16" pieces.
-That gives 2" excess fabric in the x - horizontal direction (and the required 1" excess in the y - vertical direction.
+That gives 2" excess fabric in the x - horizontal direction (and 1" excess in the y - vertical direction required by the printer).
 I drew the artwork to use 1" (of the 2" excess) for the sleeve.
 I.e., 1/2" outside the 18" print area (each side) is used for the sleeve.
 (I.e., two 9-1/2" pieces are 19".
-The extra inch gave the silkscreener some wiggle room.
-I.e., they didn't have to perfectly center the printing on the fabric.).
+The additional inch gave the silkscreener some wiggle room.).
 In the 15" direction, I only use 15".
-It turned out well.
-It was cheap! ($0.76 per piece.
-Each piece has 6 sleeves.
-That's $0.13 per sleeve @ 2023 prices.).

 You can find local retail silkscreen printers who do low-volume promo jobs for local clubs & businesses.
 They can adapt the artwork for you.
 You'll pay more than I did, but have more of a relationship, flexibility to do small runs (make changes along the way).
-If you watch videos about silkscreening (educate yourself, showing you're serious) they might let you watch what they do (in support of your cause).
+If you watch videos about silkscreening (educate yourself, show you're serious) they might let you watch what they do (in support of your cause).
 Finding a wholesale silkscreener as I did would be useful for group-buys where one person makes it happen, parcels out the result to the group.
 You should be able to expect 1-2 small runs from a wholesaler so you can see how it will come out before committing to a large job.
 They don't want a lot of little jobs as you figure out the artwork.
-It would better to experiment using DIY silkscreening (or a retail silkscreener).
+It would be better to work things out first using DIY silkscreening (or a retail silkscreener).

 Materials